lsst-sqre/sqr-018/index.rst

   We are closing the first DM-9984 after 30 SPs and opening DM-10387 to continue.
 We now have a workable deployment for alpha-testers (only lacking persistant storage) for (relative) stability and an architecture that includes a kubernetes deployment of Hub spinning off Labs in individual pods (for scaling), shim OAuth, shim Unix uid/gid, and a kernel based on a Docker container automatically produced by CI.
 Oh and this technote.
 KSK out of sheer enthusiasm makes a set of killer demo videos based on a stack notebook and DS9 visualisation.

 2017-04-28:
-  We are now producing Docker 3 containers from CI and deploying them to our Lab.
+  We are now producing Docker Python 3 containers from CI and deploying them to our Lab.
 The KSK notebook ran great.
 Investigating a bug in the auth context for spun pods.

+2017-05-02:
+  The "missing icons" and "missing Hub menu" issue turned out to be an issue mixing-and-matching node.js modules across packages (which is a known issue upstream and the plugin system is being revisited as a result).

+2017-05-09:
+  We have added a modest amount of persistent storage (NSF pod) to avoid inconveniencing alpha-testers with perennially re-uploading their notebooks and data sets in between redeploys.
+We have also added a log out button and improved server shutdown.

+2017-05-09:
+  The demo instance is up to date with the features in the sandbox instance.

 Coming Soon-ish
 -------------------

-- With alpha-testers beating on our door, a modest amount of persistant storage to allow them to keep their notebooks around between re-deploys
+- We're looking into how we can provide a multiple choice of containers to users (eg. with different versions of the stack).
+This does mean shifting the kernel selection step up into Hub (right now it's at the Lab pod level).

 - Investigate addressing usability concerns (github-based workflows)

-- Deploy the current sandbox to demo (waiting for the missing icon fix)

 Repositories